shuang286/atLarge_USACO_Gold/README.md

 # atLarge_USACO_Gold
 ### atLarge problem in USACO Gold in Jan 2018

-In this tree, problem we go from the leaves (dead ends) of the entire barn tree inwards, mapping every barn with a number using recursion.
+In this tree problem, we go from the leaves (dead ends) of the entire barn tree inwards, mapping every barn with a number using recursion.
 I was effectively able to give the least number to every internal node by starting from every leaf, and branching inwards from every leaf.
-That number represented the least number of barns it would take to reach the leaves (distance from the nearest leaf).
+That number represented the least number of barns it would take to reach the leaves (distance from the nearest leaf) from each internal node.

 Then we give every barn/node another number, the number of barns away from where the cow Bessie initially started from (distance from Bessie's original position).
-To count how many farmers are needed to effectively corner Bessie, I just simply compared the two numbers (the distance from the nearest leaf and the distance from Bessie's initial position).
+To count how many farmers are needed to effectively catch Bessie, I just simply compared the two numbers (the distance from the nearest leaf and the distance from Bessie's initial position).
 If a barn's distance from the nearest leaf was either the same or one less than the distance from Bessie's original position, then I knew we needed a farmer, adding one to the final count.